scottreeves10/r4ds/README.md

 # R for Data Science

-Work through the renowned book [__R for Data Science__](http://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemund.
+Work through the book [__R for Data Science__](http://r4ds.had.co.nz/) by Hadley Wickham and Garrett Grolemund.

-## The gist

-Incorporate the exercises and their results with the text of the book.
+Combine the text with output from code chunks and plots with also my answers to the exercises.

 ## Setup